Search

 Cool Roofing Materials

 As previously mentioned, various cool roofing materials are used for different roofing types.
-Because of this large variability, the U.S. Environmental Protection Agency has a list of over 3,000 ENERGY STAR®-rated cool roofing materials, which should be chosen based upon building type, roof type, and location.
+Because of this large variability, the U.S. Environmental Protection Agency has a list of ENERGY STAR®-rated cool roofing materials, which should be chosen based upon building type, roof type, and location.

 Cool Roof Reflective Coatings